-In the second part of the chapter we will look at markets in which the government plays a large role in determining prices.
+In the second part of the chapter we will look at markets in which the government has historically played a large role in regulating prices.
 By legislating maximum or minimum prices, the government has kept the prices of certain goods below or above equilibrium.
 We will look at the arguments for direct government intervention in controlling prices as well as the consequences of such policies.
 As we shall see, preventing the price of a good from finding its own equilibrium often has consequences that may be at odds with the intentions of the policy makers who put the regulations in place.

 In the third section of the chapter we will look at the market for health care.
-This market is important because how well (or poorly) it works can be a matter of life and death and because it has special characteristics.
-In particular, markets in which participants do not pay for goods directly but rather have insurers who then pay the suppliers of the goods, operate somewhat differently from those in which participants pay directly for their purchases.
-This extension of demand and supply analysis, while only scratching the surface on the issues associated with the market for health care, reveals much about how such markets operate.
-This analysis has become particularly important in the wake of the passage of the Patient Protection and Affordable Care Act in the United States in 2010-sometimes referred to (especially by opponents) as "Obamacare."
+This market is interesting because how well (or poorly) it works can be a matter of life and death and because it has special characteristics.
+In particular, markets in which participants do not pay for goods directly, but rather pay insurers who then pay the suppliers of the goods, operate somewhat differently from those in which participants pay directly for their purchases.
+This extension of demand and supply analysis reveals much about how such markets operate.